alemorm/deep-pain/README.md

-# DeepDeepPain: Uncovering Associations Between Data-Driven Learned qMRI Biomarkers and Chronic Pain
+# DeepPain: Uncovering Associations Between Data-Driven Learned qMRI Biomarkers and Chronic Pain
 Repository for the paper *"DeepPain: Uncovering Associations Between Data-Driven Learned qMRI Biomarkers and Chronic Pain"* currently under review in Nature Scientific Reports.
 This repository contains the model checkpoints, dataset splits, and demographic information for the study.

 ## Models